-I imagine myself leaving Europe and returning to Canada.
+I imagine myself leaving Europe and returning to Canada in the not too distant future.
 From my Paris perspective, I view my homeland as a safe haven, a country of peace and tolerance.
+I envisage myself living on one of those tranquil little islands off the coast of British Columbia, the Gulf Islands: Gabriola Island, perhaps, or Salt Spring.
 Seen through the lens of the half-dozen terrorist attacks that have occurred on French soil in 2015 alone, and the threats we are receiving for future attacks, I do not view my adopted country in the same light.

-France has become a prime target for terrorists for a variety of reasons – (a) recent military intervention in Mali, Afghanistan, Iraq, Libya and Syria, (b) not-so-recent historical colonialism and crimes in North Africa (Tunisia, Algeria and Morocco), West and Equatorial Africa that have left deep and lingering grudges, (c) the ghettoization, marginalization and/or stigmatization of a percentage of French Muslims, not all, who in total represent 10% of the country’s population, (d) high unemployment in France, especially among young Muslim men who already feel excluded from society, (e) policies and cultural practices that are seen as anti-Muslim (those absurd and inflammatory Charlie Hebdo satirical cartoons, the burka-niqab ban, Marine Le Pen and her far-right, xenophobic National Front party and, yes, an undeniable, ingrained racism in the DNA of a majority of white, Catholic French citizens, a racism that I have personally witnessed.)
+France has become a prime target for terrorists for a variety of reasons – (a) recent military intervention in Mali, Afghanistan, Iraq, Libya and Syria, (b) not-so-recent historical colonialism and crimes in North Africa (Tunisia, Algeria and Morocco), West and Equatorial Africa that have left deep and lingering grudges, (c) the ghettoization, marginalization and/or stigmatization of a percentage of French Muslims, not all, who in total represent 10% of the country’s population, (d) high unemployment in France, especially among young Muslim men who already feel excluded from society, (e) policies and cultural practices that are seen as anti-Muslim: those inflammatory Charlie Hebdo satirical cartoons, the niqab ban, Marine Le Pen and her far-right, xenophobic National Front party.
+And, yes, let’s admit it – an undeniable, ingrained racism in the DNA of a majority of white, Catholic French citizens, a racism that I have personally witnessed.

 Vous récoltez ce que vous semez.
 (You reap what you sow.)

-There are other factors that add fuel to the fire – the Schengen Agreement – since the dismantling of European border controls in 1985, France is geographically vulnerable.
+And there are other factors that add fuel to the fire, namely the Schengen Agreement.
+Since the dismantling of European border controls in 1985, France is geographically vulnerable.
 Antiterrorist organizations are woefully underfunded and overwhelmed.
 Example – it was Morocco who alerted French authorities to the fact that the ringleader of the Paris attacks, Abelhamid Abaaoud, was hiding in a Parisian suburb, right under the noses of French intelligence agencies.

 Criticism is mounting against French officials for not doing more to prevent last Friday’s multiple terrorist attacks